-The VodafoneZiggo Fiscal Unity is one taxpayer for the period of time subsequent to the closing of the JV Transaction.
+The VodafoneZiggo Fiscal Unity, established on the level of VodafoneZiggo Group Holding, is one taxpayer for the period of time subsequent to the closing of the JV Transaction.
 VodafoneZiggo Group Holding did not implement a tax-sharing agreements and no cash payments will be made between VodafoneZiggo entities and VodafoneZiggo Group Holding related to the Dutch tax attributes.
 Accordingly, related-party tax allocations, if any, are reflected as adjustments in our consolidated statement of owner's equity.

-On December 31, 2019 the Dutch Government enacted legislation regarding the yearly changes to the tax legislation (i.e., "Belastingplan 2020").
-One of the most important changes within these legislative plans of the government has been an adjustment of the corporate income tax rate change enacted in 2019.
-The highest tax rate in the Netherlands will be adjusted from 22.5% to

-25.0% in 2020 and from 20.5% to 21.7% in 2021.
-As a result of the enactment of these plans VodafoneZiggo recalculated the deferred tax balances and recorded a corporate income tax rate change expense as a result of the increase of the net deferred tax liability in 2019.
+On December 23, 2020 the Dutch Government enacted legislation regarding the yearly changes to the tax legislation (i.e., "Belastingplan 2021").
+One of the most important changes within these legislative plans of the government has been an adjustment of the corporate income tax rate change enacted in 2020.
+The highest tax rate in the Netherlands will remain at 25% as opposed to the previously enacted rate of 21.7%.
+As a result of the enactment of these plans VodafoneZiggo recalculated the deferred tax balances and recorded a corporate income tax rate change expense as a result of the increase of the net deferred tax liability in 2020.

-All of our income tax benefit for 2019, 2018 and 2017 is related to deferred tax benefits.
+All of our income tax benefit (expense) for 2020, 2019 and 2018 is related to deferred tax benefits.